alphagov/govuk_app_config/README.md

 ## Content Security Policy generation

 For frontend apps, configuration can be added to generate and serve a content security policy header.
-The policy is report only when the Rails environment is set to "production", and enforced otherwise.
+The policy is report only when the environment variable `GOVUK_CSP_REPORT_ONLY` is set, and enforced otherwise.

 To enable this feature, create a file at `config/initializers/csp.rb` in the app with the following content: